 The Kirtas scanner is used to scan entire books in the NUL collection.
 A significant portion of the books scanned with the Kirtas are prospective scanning projects and brittle books identified at the point of circulation.
-Digital Collections also oversees the scanning of books requested by NU faculty and staff that are meant to become part of the NUL digital repository.
+Repository and Digital Curation also oversees the scanning of books requested by NU faculty and staff that are meant to become part of the NUL digital repository.

 Warning concerning copyright restrictions